 Fig.2 - Switching on the "wireframe" layer in Photoshop.

-Add your graphics to the Photoshop file.
-After you have come up with some graphics for the car, place them where you want them to be in-game.
+After you have designed some graphics for the car, place them where you want them to be using the wireframe shapes as position guides.
+You can add layers to the photoshop file if you need to.
 Usually the roof, bonnet and spoilers are very easy to work out.
-Other parts may be a little harder.
+Other parts may be a little trickier.

-If there is a part in the wireframe that you do not recognise then you can colour it with a bright colour and see where that colour appears in-game.
+Note: If there is a part in the wireframe that you do not recognise then you can colour it with a bright colour and proceed to Step 4 to add the file to the game folder and see where the colour appears on the car in-game.

 In Fig.3 I have added a black background layer and placed some Industrial Punk company graphics on the panels and spoiler.